saamerm/particle-xamarin/README.md

 ```

 ### ParticleEvents
 Events were implemented at both the ParticleCloud instance and ParticleDevice instance.
 Each subscription will return a ```Guid``` that is used to unsubscribe from that event.
-All Subscribed Events are started on a new thread throught Task.Factory with completion options set to LongRunning.
+All Subscribed Events are started on a new thread throught ```Task.Factory``` with completion options set to ```LongRunning```.
 It is important to take this into consideration when subscribing to Events.
 Multiple subscriptions could slow down performance on any other web requests within application.

 #### Subscribe to all events with prefix
 Subscribing is easy, just provide the event handler you want invoked as messages are received.